15 Indian PMs and Their Decisions That Changed India

 Why It Still Matters Today

-• The Golden Quadrilateral is the physical spine of India’s logistics economy.
-The country’s logistics sector, now worth ~$215 billion, grew on the back of these highways — and Modi’s PM Gati Shakti (2021) is explicitly the next chapter of what Vajpayee began.
+• The Golden Quadrilateral is the physical spine of India’s logistics economy, and Modi’s PM Gati Shakti programme, launched in 2021, is explicitly the next chapter of what Vajpayee began.

 • Pokhran-II fundamentally altered South Asia’s strategic balance.
-India’s nuclear deterrent — which anchors its posture toward both Pakistan and China — is a direct product of the 1998 tests.
-Every subsequent arms control and N-deal negotiation flows from that decision.
+India’s nuclear deterrent, which still anchors its posture toward Pakistan and China, is a direct product of the 1998 tests, and every subsequent arms control and nuclear deal negotiation flows from that decision.

-• Sarva Shiksha Abhiyan raised primary school enrollment to 96% — a foundation that later enabled programmes like mid-day meals and ultimately the Right to Education Act (2009).
+• Sarva Shiksha Abhiyan raised primary school enrollment to 96%, a foundation that later enabled programmes like mid-day meals and, eventually, the Right to Education Act of 2009.

 P.V Narasimha Rao